KRFOSS/kali-docs/virtualization/install-virtualbox-host/index.md

 When prompted, read and accept the license.

-You can now find VirtualBox in the menu or start it via the command line.
+You can now find VirtualBox in the menu or start it via the command line:

 ```console
 kali@kali:~$ virtualbox